-- (1) Subject to any limitation contained in any written law, on conviction the following provisions shall have effect- - (a) a chief magistrate may pass any sentence authorised by law; - a magistrate grade I may pass a sentence of imprisonment for a period not exceeding ten years or a fine not exceeding one million shillings or both such imprisonment and fine; - (c) a magistrate grade II may pass a sentence of imprisonment for a period not exceeding three years or a fine not exceeding five hundred thousand shillings or both such imprisonment and fine; - (d) a magistrate grade III may pass a sentence of imprisonment for a period not exceeding one year or a fine not exceeding two hundred and fifty thousand shillings or both such imprisonment and fine. - (2) Subject to this Act, a magistrate's court may on conviction make any order which it is authorised by any written law to make. - (3) Where there is express provision for the imposition of corporal punishment in any written law and subject to section 179, on a conviction a chief magistrate or a magistrate grade I may pass a sentence of corporal punishment not exceeding twenty-four strokes in number. - (4) No sentence of corporal punishment shall be passed by a magistrate grade II or grade III except where the provisions of section 179(3) apply, and no such sentence shall exceed six strokes in number.
+- (1) Subject to any limitation contained in any written law, on conviction the following provisions shall have effect- - (a) a chief magistrate may pass any sentence authorised by law; - a magistrate grade I may pass a sentence of imprisonment for a period not exceeding ten years or a fine not exceeding four million eight hundred thousand shillings or both such imprisonment and fine; - [paragraph (b) amended by section 6(a) of Act 7 of 2007] - (c) a magistrate grade II may pass a sentence of imprisonment for a period not exceeding three years or a fine not exceeding five hundred thousand shillings or both such imprisonment and fine; - (d) [paragraph (d) repealed by section 6(b) of Act 7 of 2007]. - (2) Subject to this Act, a magistrate's court may on conviction make any order which it is authorised by any written law to make. - (3) [subsection (3) repealed by section 6(c) of Act 7 of 2007]. - (4) [subsection (4) repealed by section 6(c) of Act 7 of 2007].